Why are people turning to psychedelics like ayahuasca?

 COULD DECRIMINALIZATION HELP?

-Some supporters hope decriminalizing ayahuasca and other psychedelics in several states will reduce the risk of prosecution.
+Some supporters hope moves to decriminalize ayahuasca and other psychedelics in several states will reduce the risk of prosecution.
 Decriminalization efforts have succeeded in Colorado and Oregon and a bill is pending in California.
 More than a dozen cities — mostly in California, Massachusetts and Washington — have passed resolutions that deemphasize the prosecution of various drugs including ayahuasca.

 “Part of what we are trying to do is get the word out and change the laws in the United States so this is 100% legal and you never have to worry about it,” Brian Cantalupi, a lead facilitator with the California-based Hummingbird Church, told participants at a recent ayahuasca ceremony.
 The church, which once largely operated underground, now holds ceremonies in the open.